aandiron/woman-machine/the-woman-machine.md

 ----------------------------------------

-"Your bike out there... single cylinder huh?
+"Your bike out there... old single cylinder huh?
 What is it...
-400ccs?"
+500ccs?"

-"500."
+"Yeah, that's right."

-"500.
-Can you handle a bike that size?"
+"It's sometimes hard to find a mechanic to work on those older bikes.
+You take care of it yourself?"

-"Handle it?
-I don't need to *handle* anything.
-My bike takes *care* of me.
+"Take care of it?
+My bike takes care of *me*.
 A motorcycle is a girl's best friend."

 "I thought that was diamonds."
 He looked at me sidelong. "...I'd like to buy you a diamond."